antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 * These guidelines apply to both new and existing APIs, which may require some existing APIs to be modified [1].
 * These guidelines apply to both internal and external APIs.
 Internal in this case refers to APIs used solely within BASIS, BAS or NERC.
 * These guidelines apply to HTTP based 'RESTful' APIs only.
 Web and data services in general are out of scope.
 * The specific technology stack used within an API is out of scope.
-These guidelines provide criteria on how choices in technology should be made and how these should be justified, but do not specify what languages, frameworks, methodologies should be used.
+These guidelines provide criteria on how choices in technology **SHOULD** be made and how these **SHOULD** be justified, but do not specify what languages, frameworks, methodologies **SHOULD** be used.

 [1] APIs where this cannot be achieved are still in scope of these guidelines but can choose not to implement them.
-Such APIs should state this in their documentation.
+Such APIs **MUST** state whether they follow or no not follow these guidelines in their documentation.

 ## General Principles